 As you probably know, Vitamin C is found in fruits and vegetables such as green peppers, citrus fruits, tomatoes, cauliflower, Brussels sprouts, broccoli, and cabbage.

-In addition to getting Vitamin C from fruits and vegetables, I take at least 1 gram of this Vitamin C every day.
+In addition to getting Vitamin C from fruits and vegetables, I take at least 500 mg of supplemental Vitamin C every day.

 But based on my research and experience, if you want to reduce your stress and anxiety, you may have to take large doses of Vitamin C.

 Two studies show that supplementing with a high dose (at least 3 grams) of Vitamin C reduces cortisol, psychological stress and anxiety (137-138).